eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

     to loan to many samples and exhaust memory.

     If we successfully get a sample, we can use ``operator->`` to access the underlying data and set it to the value we want to send.
-It is important to note that in the untyped case we get a default constructed topic and such an access is legal.
+It is important to note that in the typed case we get a default constructed topic and such an access is legal.

     Once we are done constructing and preparing the data we publish it, causing it to be delivered to any subscriber